 - Iron deficiency will have low ferritin – ferritin is a measure of iron stores.
 In iron deficiency anaemia these are depleted.
 In anaemia of chronic disease, there is a not a problem with iron stores, but instead with iron utilisation / transfer, so ferritin levels will be normal or high.

-Iron level are not a always a reliable indicator – iron is also an acute phase biochemical marker
+Iron levels are not a always a reliable indicator – iron is also an acute phase biochemical marker

 - Take iron levels with a pinch of salt.
 Loads of things can alter serum iron levels: